How to Register

 For questions and assistance in registering for courses, please contact the program assistant.
 A contact for each program is below.

-Addiction Counseling, Applied Behavior Analysis and Clinical Counseling Psychology Programs:
+Applied Behavior Analysis, Clinical Counseling Psychology and Special Education Programs:

 Health Advocacy, Rehabilitation Counseling, Resiliency in the Helping Professions, School Counseling, Special Ops: Service Members, Veterans, and Families (SMVF) and Transition Specialist Programs: